 Attendance Dues are authorised under the Private Schools Conditional Integration Act and are used to pay for costs associated with the land and buildings for the Catholic Primary Schools in the Diocese.

-At the same time as the first term’s Attendance Dues account is sent out, the Catholic Education Office requests parents and caregivers pay a contribution for Religious Education costs.
+At the same time as the first term’s Attendance Dues account is sent out, the Parish on behalf of the Catholic Diocese requests parents and caregivers pay a contribution for Religious Education costs.
 This contribution, which is a donation, is set at $40.00 per child per year.
 This money is used to assist the Catholic Education Office in their advisory work for Catholic Primary Schools throughout the Catholic Diocese of Christchurch.
 It is charged as a $10.00 per term charge.